harborPlatform/HarborPlatformContractDemo/README.md

 # HarborPlatformContractDemo
-Harbor Platform prototype Contract, It is designed to verify and test the capabilities of the port platform.
+Harbor platform prototype contract, it is designed to verify and test the capabilities of the port platform.

 ## About HarborPlatform

-Technically, Harbor provides a library that allows software licenses to be securely managed using a block-chain network and to facilitate in-app billing using cryptocurrency.
+Technically, Harbor platform provides a library that allows software licenses to be securely managed using a blockchain network and to facilitate in-app billing using cryptocurrency.
 Furthermore, we aim to build cross-platform support, easy software sales and a simple in-app payment system.
-As a retailing channel for software sales, we provide a Harbor Store and support various applications using block-chain technology.
+As a retailing channel for software sales, we provide a Harbor Store and support various applications using blockchain technology.

 #### Harbor Whitepaper :link